Peanut Sauce

 Two sticks of lemongrass added into the spice paste.

-Step 5: Add the remaining two strips of lemongrass to the spice paste.
-Cook the spice paste until it becomes aromatic and smell spicy.
+Toss in the remaining two strips of lemongrass and let the spice paste cook until it smells amazing—spicy, fragrant, and full of flavor.

 Ground peanuts, water, tamarind juice, salt, sugar, coriander powder and sweet soy sauce in a sauce pan with spice paste.

-Step 6: Add the ground peanuts, water, tamarind juice, salt, sugar, coriander powder and sweet soy sauce.
-Stir to combine well.
+Add in the ground peanuts, water, tamarind juice, salt, sugar, coriander powder, and sweet soy sauce.
+Give everything a good stir until it’s all mixed together nicely.

 Peanut sauce in a sauce pan.